cyf0e/compression/README.md

 `compression()` accepts these properties in the options object.
 In addition to those listed below, [zlib](http://nodejs.org/api/zlib.html) options may be passed in to the options object.
+Options for brotli compression may be passed in under `options.brotli`.

 ##### chunkSize